HotSauceNinja/SEI-Project-3-DEVERR/README.md

 ### Schemas

-Once Alberto and Tim started working on the front end, it became more and more obvious that because of our Auctioneer and Bidder Schemas, our code was not DRY enough as we had to repeat a lot of code twice.
+Once Alberto and Tim started working on the front end, it became more and more obvious that because of our Auctioneer and Bidder Schemas, our code was not DRY enough as we had to repeat a lot of code.

 To resolve this issue, we decided to restructure our schemas and refactor Bidders and Auctioneers into one User schema with the added boolean field isAuctioneer: